petiay/measure_extinction/docs/model_standards.rst

 This code uses the 'merge_obsspec' functions to transform the model SEDs to the observed spectral formats.
 The `utils/make_all_tlusty_obsdata.py` runs on the `*.flux.gz` tlusty files.

+Most spectra are simulated/mocked using the appropriate width Gaussian for the line-spread-function (LSF).
+For some cases, the LSF is known to deviate from a Gaussian and then a numerical LSF is used with the details given below.

 STIS Mocking
 ^^^^^^^^^^^^